 United Nations Cyber School Bus

 Lesson plans and resources in a variety of areas including human rights, cities, peace, poverty, women's rights, and world health.
-Currently under maintenance (10-21-2015)!
+It seems like they're always rearranging resources, so you may have to search a little to find what you need.

 Many social studies lesson plans, including some unique to this site.